PrincetonUniversity/magnet/README.md

 ## Sponsors

-This work is sponsored by the ARPA-E DIFFERENTIATE Program.
+This work is sponsored by the ARPA-E DIFFERENTIATE Program and the Princeton CSML DataX program.

 ![MagNet Sponsor](app/img/sponsor.jpg)